epccs/parts_epccs/BACKEND_SETUP_1.0.x.md

 sudo systemctl daemon-reload
 sudo mount /srv/samba-share
 sudo chown -R 1000:1000 /srv/samba-share
-# lost+found should stay as root
+sudo chmod -R 0775 /srv/samba-share
+sudo chmod 0775 /srv/samba-share   # for the dir itself
+# /srv/samba-share is NOT the root of an ext4 filesystem (it's mounted from /dev/sda2, so lost+found is just leftover from mkfs and not needed).
-sudo chown -R root:root /srv/samba-share/lost+found
+sudo rmdir /srv/samba-share/lost+found
 # Create the backup subdirectory and set premissions for containers to use
 sudo mkdir -p /srv/samba-share/inventree-backup sudo chown -R 1000:1000 /srv/samba-share/inventree-backup